fmfalgun/DSA/Arrays/README.txt

 print(maxPoints([[1,1],[3,2],[5,3],[4,1],[2,3],[1,4]]))  # Output: 4
 ```

 **Approach**: For each point, calculate the slope with all other points.
 Points with the same slope lie on the same line.

-These final challenging problems demonstrate sophisticated techniques including dynamic programming with prefix sums, heap-based algorithms, geometric approaches, and advanced sliding window techniques.
-Mastering these patterns will significantly enhance your ability to solve complex array problems.
-Let's explore the final set of extremely challenging array problems that often appear in competitive programming and technical interviews:
+Use a hash map to count points with the same slope relative to the current point.

 ### Problem 25: Skyline Problem
 **Problem**: Given the locations and heights of buildings, determine the skyline formed.